phax/ph-pdf-layout/README.md

     * Included optional MicroTypeConverters
   * v3.0.2 - 2016-09-06
     * API extensions for the classes in the "spec" package
-  * v3.0.1 - never released because of issues with the release batch file :(
+  * v3.0.1 - never released because of issues with the release script :(
   * v3.0.0 - 2016-08-21
     * Requires JDK 8
     * Still on PDFBox 2.0.0 because of problems with 2.0.1 and 2.0.2

+Version starting with 2.1.0 uses PDFBox 2.x, previous versions (up to and including 2.0.0) use PDFBox 1.8.x.
+Note: version 3.5.2 is not actively developed - in the meantime ph-pdf-layout 4 is the way forward.
+Note: version 4.0.0 has troubles building with JDK 1.8.0_92 - updating to 1.8.0_112 or later should work.

 # Maven usage
 Add the following to your pom.xml to use this artifact: